savonet/book/video.md

 #### Changing images

-The `image` operator produces a source with a method `set` which takes as argument the new path to the image to stream.
+The `image` operator produces a source with a method `set` which can be used to change the displayed image: it takes as argument the new path to the image to stream.
 For instance, the following script shows a random image in the current directory every 2 seconds:

 ```{.liquidsoap include="liq/image-set.liq" from=1 to=-1}
 ```

-In more details, the `file.ls(".")` function returns a list of functions in the current directory.
-We then use `list.filter` to extract all the files which end with `.png` or `.jpg` (the `string.match` function looks at whether the strings match the regular expression `.*\\.png|.*\\.jpg` which means: "anything followed by `.png` or anything followed by `.jpg`).
+In more details, the `file.ls(".")` function returns a list of files in the current directory.
+We then use `list.filter` to extract all the files which end with the `.png` or `.jpg` extension (the `string.match` function looks at whether the strings match the regular expression `.*\\.png|.*\\.jpg` which means: "anything followed by `.png` or anything followed by `.jpg`").
 We define an `image` source `s` of which we change the image every 2 second using the `set` method, with `list.pick(files)` which picks a random element of the list `files`.